 Black Canyon of the Gunnison, Colorado

 Home to a deep, steep canyon, the Black Canyon of the Gunnison is the least visited national park in Colorado.
-Here, you will see only a small fraction of tourists compared to Rocky Mountain National Park that averages about 4 million visitors a year.
+Here, you will see only a small fraction of tourists compared to Rocky Mountain National Park, which averages about 4 million visitors a year.
 This means you can have plenty of space to take in scenic views from many overlooks within this national park.

 Recommended by Daria from The Discovery Nut